Battle of Chenab: Prelude and preceding campaigns

-After Ahmad Shah Durrani's withdrawal from Punjab in early 1763, the Sikh Misls emerged from the Lakhi Jungle and divided itself into two groups.
+After Ahmad Shah Durrani's withdrawal from Punjab in early 1763, the Sikh Misls emerged from the Lakhi Jungle and divided themselves into two groups.
 The Budha Dal under Jassa Singh Ahluwalia, and the Taruna Dal led by Hari Singh Bhangi and Charat Singh Sukerchakia, started separate operations across the Punjab province.
 The Budha Dal advanced on Lahore, defeated local Afghan detachments, and briefly occupied the city, while the Taruna Dal remained at Amritsar to restore and repair the Golden Temple.

 The Sikhs strengthened their hold in 1763 with small-scale offensives.
 The Taruna Dal attacked Kasur in May, killing Afghan leader Usman Khan there and gaining a substantial amount of wealth.
 At about this time, another Sikh faction, the Budha Dal, entered Jullundur Doab, forcing the Afghan governor Saadat Yar Khan to stay in his capital.
 Later that year, the Durrani commander Jahan Khan Popalzai attempted to cross the Chenab River near Wazirabad but was defeated and forced to withdraw toward Sialkot, abandoning his camp and family, including his wife and daughters, who were captured by the Sikhs.

 By the close of 1763, the Sikhs had established control over most of central Punjab.
 The state of Malerkotla was destroyed, and its ruler, Bhikhan Khan, was killed during resistance.
 In early January, the Sikhs attacked several locations, resulting in the massacre of Brahmins and Muslim Ranghars.
 On January 14, 1764, the Misls captured Sirhind, where Zain Khan Sirhindi was killed in combat.
 The fall of Sirhind marked the elimination of one of the last Durrani-controlled strongholds in eastern Punjab and signified a decisive shift in regional power toward the Sikh confederacy.